pkmntrainerblue/polishedcrystal/README.md

 New hidden ability, Comatose.

 **Removed moves:**
-Icicle Crash, Octazooka, Crabhammer, Zap Cannon.
+Icicle Crash, Octazooka, Crabhammer, Zap Cannon, Bonemerang, Hi Jump Kick.

 ## Known Issues:
-The Zap Cannon tutor now teaches Zippy Zap instead.
-This is a placeholder until a new move has been implemented.
+Thunderstorm weather is currently lacking unique graphics and animation.
+Thunderstorm move has not been distributed yet.

 Some of the new dialog presumes you picked Pikachu as your starter and have them in your party.
 This may be revised in the future if more starters are added.